If your goal is to make money online or work from home via the internet, think of this endeavor as a business from the start.

 9. Dealing with income tax

 In addition to keeping track of everything you spend and receive, set aside a percentage of all income for income taxes.
 You can get a general idea of what percentage you should save by figuring out your projected tax bracket.
 Here’s a helpful calculator.
 You can use the money you set aside to pay your quarterly estimated taxes.
 Be conservative in your estimate so you aren’t surprised by a huge tax amount you hadn’t prepared for during the year.

 When you’re ready to do your taxes, I offer some further tax tips here.

 10. Decide how you’ll spend your money first

 When you start making income online, it’s easy to be dazzled by the numbers and forget that much of that income is already earmarked.
 I suggest you make a list of your expenses related to your income so you are prepared.
 These might be:

-- Income taxes – I immediately sock away all income for income taxes, right off the top (see above to figure out how much you need to set aside.
+- Income taxes – I immediately sock away all income for income taxes, right off the top.

 - Affiliate payments – I always make sure I have enough money in my PayPal account to pay my affiliates.